 In light of the issues around restraint in care settings and the Department of Health’s “Positive and Proactive Care: Reducing the Need for Restrictive Interventions” and in line with the “Positive and Safe Programme” this training is essential for all those dealing with behaviour which challenges services.
-Challenging behaviour can arise for different reasons, often personal to the individual.
+Distressed behaviour can arise for different reasons, often personal to the individual.
 Positive behavioural support (PBS) is the best way of supporting people who display, or are at risk of displaying, behaviour which challenges services.
 It’s important that social care workers have the right skills and the right knowledge to support anyone who may challenge services.
-The foundation of PBS is to understand why an individual exhibits challenging behaviour, and address the issues that trigger the behaviour.
+The foundation of PBS is to understand why an individual exhibits distressed behaviour, and address the issues that trigger the behaviour.

 The key ethos’ of PBS is to:

-- Understand behaviours that challenge
+- Understand behaviours that distress

 - Assess the broad social and physical context in which the behaviour occurs

 - Plan and implement ways of supporting the person which enhances their quality of life and that of their carers.